showa-yojyo/notebook/doc/source/inkscape/ch22-extensions.rst

    This extension turns a LaTeX string into a path.
 The string is typed into a dialog box.
 The extension requires that Ghostscript, LaTeX, and Pstoedit_ to be installed and in the execution path.
-Pstoedit_ must include the GNU libplot *SVG* driver or the shareware *SVG* plug-in, available for Windows at the Pstoedit_ website.
+Pstoedit_ must include the GNU libplot :abbr:`SVG` driver or the shareware :abbr:`SVG` plug-in, available for Windows at the Pstoedit_ website.
 The resulting formula is rendered as a path.

 L-System (Fractal-Lindenmayer)
 ----------------------------------------------------------------------